esh04/Clickbait-Identification/README.md

   - `pandas` to analyse data
   - `re` to clean the data
   - `NLTK` to tokenize
-  - a custom stopword file (stopword.txt) to identify stopwords
+  -  A custom stopword file (stopword.txt) to identify stopwords
   - `polyglot` library for NER
   - `wordcloud` python package and `mathplotlib.pyplot` to make wordclouds
   - `stanza` to POS tag